Skip to content

 Today’s energy-efficient, LED technology consist of a blue LED (the energy pump) and fluorescent phosphors that cover the blue LED, transforming part of the blue light into longer wavelengths that create a yellowish light.
 The yellowish light combines together with the residual blue light to create white light.
 This process causes LEDs to emit an excessive amount of blue light.

+Blue has the highest energy in the visible part of the spectrum.
 The repair and regenerative part of the spectrum is not found in the blue wavelengths..

 We don’t have this kind of light quality in nature.

+When using common white and full-spectrum LEDs, you end up with increased damage and decreased repair and regeneration.
+We have increased stress from the blue short wavelength and we have reduced regeneration and repair from the lack of sufficient red and NIR long wavelengths.
 This has stress consequences in the retina associated with macular degeneration and it has adverse consequences in our endocrine system as well..

-The absence of NIR wavelengths means decreased repair & regeneration and increased cellular damage.
+Insufficient deep red and the absence of NIR wavelengths means decreased repair & regeneration and increased cellular damage.